Reach Up and Reach Out!

 Fall Conference focuses on resource-sharing opportunities for all types of libraries.
 The conference schedule begins with a keynote speaker and distribution of volunteer awards.
-The remainder of the day is filled with sessions and discussions inspired by the theme, meaningful, targeted content about resource sharing, to foster engagement, and continuing conversations among Tennessee’s library leaders.
+The remainder of the day is filled with sessions and discussions inspired by the theme; meaningful, targeted content about resource sharing; and continuing conversations among Tennessee’s library leaders.
 There are presentations for LIBRARY STAFF in EVERY LIBRARY TYPE

 Registration Cancellations and Refunds